99969/HttpCanary/app_ug_en.md

 # HttpCanary App User Guide
 ## 1. Capture HTTPS Packets
 From Android Nougat(7.0), Google changed the network security policy.
-Self-signed Certificate Authorities (CA) are not trusted for an app's secure connections, that means HttpCanary is unable to decrypt TLS/SSL packets.
-But there are two ways to get around it.
+Self-signed Certificate Authorities (CA) are not trusted by any apps' secure connections by default.
+That means HttpCanary is unable to decrypt TLS/SSL packets.
+But we have two ways to get around it.

 ### 1.1 Your own app
-Add a network security configuration file in AndroidManifest.xml:
+Add a network security configuration in AndroidManifest.xml:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <manifest ... >